laurabalasso/DSSC/Assignments/Ex_05/README.md

 qsub -l -q reserved3 nodes=1:ppn=20,walltime=00:10:00 parallel_programming/Assignments/Ex_05/ex5.sh

-A files .out, containing the results for the array version of the code, will be produced in the folder Ex_05.
+A file .out, containing the results for the array version of the code, will be produced in the folder Ex_05.